da-revo/genPassportScore/readme.md

  type `python 1_genPassportScore.py list` to get a list of valid countries

- type `log` just after `1_genPassportScore.py` to get all actions performed output to the terminal
+ type `log` just after `1_genPassportScore.py` to get all actions performed, output to the terminal
  eg: `python 1_genPassportScore.py log` or `python 1_genPassportScore.py log China`

  you can modify the weights in the a1_weightsTable.py and the program will use those weights ; else it will use the hardcoded weights